pallets/flask/docs/foreword.rst

 Web Development is Dangerous
 ----------------------------

-I'm not joking.
-Well, maybe a little.
-If you write a web application, you are probably allowing users to register and leave their data on your server.
+If you write a web
+application, you are probably allowing users to register and leave their data on your server.
 The users are entrusting you with data.
 And even if you are the only user that might leave data in your application, you still